The Thief of Always

 “I never get scared by books,” the child said, “but this is really scaring me.”

-From the 10.5-year-old, there’s no higher praise.
-And she sets the bar high.
-In her idea of a good movie, we like to say, at least 1,500 people die.
-(The most recent “Mission Impossible” thrilled her.
-“Bourne” not so much.”)
+From a kid who likes suspense. there’s no higher praise.
+And ours sets the bar high.
+Her idea of a good movie, we like to say, features at least 1,500 corpses.

 What freaked her out about “The Thief of Always,” and in the best possible way?
 The scene in which 10-year-old Harvey Swick puts on a bat’s costume on Halloween night, flies high about Holiday House and has the uneasy feeling that there’s a bit of vampire in his soul.